-Election of directors Directors are elected by a plurality of the votes represented by the shares of Common Stock present at the meeting in person or by proxy.
-This means slot is elected for that slot.
+Election of directors

+Directors are elected by a plurality of the votes represented by the shares of Common Stock present at the meeting in person or by proxy.
+This means that the director nominee with the most affirmative votes for a particular slot is elected for that slot.